Ahhh, stress dreams.

 Although stress dreams are sometimes classified as nightmares, they’re actually quite different.

-Nightmares usually contains things that you may not fully understand, while a stress dream on the other hand is more organized.
+Nightmares usually contain things that you may not fully understand, while a stress dream, on the other hand, is more organized.

 Stress dreams are generally less disturbing than nightmares.

 Stress dreams occur when:

 - Worries of your daily life enter your unconscious mind

 - You’re anxious, fearful and stressed about a particular event